-Unreasonable lack of cooperation is an unwillingness and/or inability by a complainant to cooperate with Council, staff, or complaints system and processes that results in a disproportionate and unreasonable use of Council services, time and/or resources.
+Unreasonable lack of cooperation is when a complainant is unwilling or unable to cooperate with Council, staff, or the complaints processes that results in a disproportionate and unreasonable use of Council services, time or resources.
 Some examples of unreasonable lack of cooperation include:

-Sending a constant stream of comprehensive and/or disorganised information without clearly defining any issues of complaint or explaining how they relate to the core issues being complained about - only where the complainant is clearly capable of doing this

-- Providing little or no detail with a complaint or presenting information in 'dribs and drabs'. - Refusing to follow or accept Council instructions, suggestions, or advice without a clear or justifiable reason for doing so. - Arguing frequently and/or with extreme intensity that a particular solution is the correct one in the face of valid contrary arguments and explanations. - Displaying unhelpful behaviour such as withholding information, acting dishonestly, misquoting others, and so forth.
+- Sending Council a constant stream of complex or disorganised information without clearly defining the issue at hand or explaining how the material provided relates to their complaint (where the complainant is clearly capable of doing this). - Providing little or no detail around their complaint or providing information in 'dribs and drabs'. - Refusing to follow or accept Council instructions, suggestions, or advice without a clear or justifiable reason for doing so. - Arguing that a particular solution is the correct one in the face of valid contrary arguments and explanations. - Unhelpful behaviour such as withholding information, acting dishonestly, misquoting others.